A $10,000 First Home Owner Grant (FHOG) is available when you buy or build your first new home.

 - Be an Australian citizen or permanent resident:

-- In the case of the purchase of an established home - as at the date on which the applicant/s become entitled to possession of the home under the contract, which generally occurs on the date of settlement, or
+- In the case of the purchase of a new home - as at the date on which the applicant/s become entitled to possession of the home under the contract, which generally occurs on the date of settlement.

 New Zealand citizens must be living in Australia when the eligible transaction is completed.